12th Street Oakland City Center station: History

 The station was initially built without an elevator between the mezzanine and street level because the city of Oakland refused to allow elevator kiosks on the sidewalks.
 By late 1973, it was the only BART station without an elevator completed or under construction.
 A surface elevator near 11th Street, set back from the sidewalk on a parcel being redevelopment, was ultimately built as part of a $1.47 million modification to the station.
 Constructed as part of the City Center development, it also included additional escalators and a new entrance from the City Center plaza.
 The United States Department of Transportation awarded $1.17 million for the project in April 1974, and a construction contract was issued that December.
 The elevator and new entrance opened along with the plaza and the Clorox Building on October 15, 1976.
 A second elevator was added in Ogawa Plaza in 2002.

 The station initially had one side platform on each level, with one track on the east side of each platform.
 The KE Track project, begun in 1980 and completed on March 17, 1986, converted the upper platform to an island platform with a new west track (Track CX).
 The new track was originally used for peak hour service (southbound towards San Francisco in the morning, and northbound in the evening).
 Schedule changes on June 22, 1992, introduced timed transfers between Richmond–Fremont line and Concord–Daly City line trains.
 Oakland City Center/12th Street was the transfer point between northbound (Richmond-bound and Concord-bound) trains, while MacArthur station was the transfer point between southbound trains.
-The CX Track was became northbound-only at this time.
+The CX Track became northbound-only at this time.
 Timed transfers were discontinued in 2002, but resumed on February 9, 2004.

 The station was renamed to 12th Street Oakland City Center around 2008.
 On September 13, 2010, the northbound transfer location was changed to 19th Street Oakland station.
 Sunday-only service to the station on the Dublin/Pleasanton line was operated from February 11, 2019, to February 10, 2020, due to construction work in the Transbay Tube.
 Four of the six entrances were closed from April 13, 2020, to June 12, 2021, due to low ridership during the COVID-19 pandemic.
 Construction of the Oakland–San Leandro East Bay Bus Rapid Transit line (later branded Tempo) began in August 2016.
 Tempo route 1T service began on August 9, 2020, with surface stations at 14th Street and City Center.
 Installation of second-generation faregates at the BART station took place in December 2024.